-- 1 The program director is responsible for the day-to-day management of the CASA/GAL program. - 2 The program director has the following qualifications: - a Education and/or training in a related field. - b Management skills and experience to effectively administer the program's human and financial resources as applicable to the program's structure within the public entity. - c Ability to effectively coordinate services with the court and other community agencies. - 3 | The program director: - a Plans and coordinates with the administrative authority the development and periodic review of program policies for approval. - b Establishes a logic model that is approved by the administrative authority and evaluated annually. - c Attends, or is represented by a designee, at all meetings that pertain to program management as required by the administrative authority. - 4 The program director is delegated human resources management authority by the administrative authority, or when allowed based on the program's structure within the public entity, and the program director ensures that the program's staff management is carried out in accord with written policy.
+- 1 The executive director is responsible for the day-to-day management of the CASA/GAL program. - 2 | The executive director has the following qualifications: - a Education and/or training in a related field. - b Management skills and experience to effectively administer the program's human and financial resources. - c Ability to effectively coordinate services with the court and other community agencies. - 3 | The executive director: - a Plans and coordinates with the governing board the development and periodic review of program policies for approval. - b Establishes a logic model that is adopted by the governing board and evaluated annually. - c Attends, or is represented by a designee, at all meetings of the governing board and its committees to the extent authorized by the governing board. - 4 The executive director is delegated human resources management authority by the governing board and the executive director ensures that the program's staff management is carried out in accord with written policy.

-B Manages financial resources.
+Manages financial resources.

-- 1 The program follows a written plan for securing and maintaining financial resources adequate to accomplish its established goals and objectives. - 2 The program seeks to conserve its financial resources by: - a Following policies established by the administrative authority regarding purchasing and inventory control. - b Following policies established by the administrative authority about competitive bidding, where applicable, in accordance with policy and law or regulation. - 3 The program regularly analyzes: - a Cost of operations. - b Current and potential funding sources. - c Allocation of funds. - d Effectiveness in achieving budget objectives.
+- 1 The program follows a written plan for securing and maintaining diversified financial resources adequate to accomplish its established goals and objectives. - 2 | The program maintains its tax-exempt status, if applicable. - 3 The program seeks to conserve its financial resources by: - a Accessing benefits allowed for tax exempt organizations, when applicable. - b Maintaining sound policies regarding purchasing and inventory control. - c Using competitive bidding, where applicable, in accordance with governing board policy and law or regulation. - 4 | The program regularly analyzes: - a Cost of operations. - b Current and potential funding sources. - c Allocation of funds. - d Effectiveness in achieving budget objectives.